elliott-jlm/elliott-jlm/README.md

-- 👋 Hi, I’m @elliott-jlm
+👋 Hi, I’m @elliott-jlm,
+a computer engineer specialized in Data Science & AI.
-- I'm a french engineering student in Data Science at EFREI Paris.
+I work in the banking sector in Data Science & Analytics, based in Paris.
+Passionate about software development, especially mobile app creation in my free time.

 <!---